Universality in driven open quantum matter: Perspectives

 Gapless modes due to the spontaneous breaking of weak symmetries are likewise expected to strongly influence dynamics.
-Promising first steps have been taken in Refs.~\cite{Dolgirev_2020,Zong_2021,lang2023field}, studying the recovery dynamics in pump-probe settings, where an order parameter is coupled to a gapless mode continuum.
+Promising first steps have been taken in Refs. \cite{Dolgirev_2020,Zong_2021,lang2023field}, studying the recovery dynamics in pump-probe settings, where an order parameter is coupled to a gapless mode continuum.
 When the occupation number distribution function has not yet reached its stationary value, there is a potential for universal physics beyond linear response.
 Indeed, these works point out novel dynamical scaling laws due to the bottleneck to equilibration provided by Goldstone modes.

 Finally, defects---surfaces on which the order parameter vanishes---can also give rise to slow dynamics.
-This has been explored extensively in the field of phase ordering kinetics~\cite{Bray_1994}.
+This has been explored extensively in the field of phase ordering kinetics \cite{Bray_1994}.
 Defects can be present when the relevant symmetry group is small enough: For example, for the group $\mathrm{O}(N)$, the defect core defines a surface of dimension $d - N$, such as domain walls in the Ising model ($N=1$) in arbitrary dimensions, or vortices and vortex lines in the XY model ($N=2$) in $d=2$ and $d=3$.
 Such defects often have a long-ranged shape.
 Therefore, they affect the long-distance equilibration dynamics even when statistical fluctuations are neglected.
 So far, the focus has been mainly on generators of dynamics which are compatible with thermodynamic equilibrium.
-A novel ingredient specific to driven systems connects to the above mentioned limit cycles: Out of equilibrium, defects with explicit time dependence can be activated, such as Archimedean screws or other structures in complex magnets~\cite{del_Ser_2021,Lohani_2022}.
+A novel ingredient specific to driven systems connects to the above mentioned limit cycles: Out of equilibrium, defects with explicit time dependence can be activated, such as Archimedean screws or other structures in complex magnets \cite{del_Ser_2021,Lohani_2022}.
 Disentangling the interplay of these distinct sources of dynamical universality theoretically, and exploring them in experiment, is a challenging and rewarding direction of research.